Atifnaeem4/Atifnaeem4/README.md

 - 👋 Hi, I’m @Atifnaeem4
 - 👀 I’m interested in Data Structure and Algorithms
 - 🌱 I’m currently doing Competitive Coding
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any Software Developer role
 - 📫 reach me at jazzatif@gmail.com

 <!---